rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/mailbox/notification_email_setup.md

 Admins can customize email notifications for following members:

-i. **Ticket Author/ Client** : Any user/customer on whose request/mail ticket is created.
+**i.
+Ticket Author/Client** : Any user/customer on whose request/ mail ticket is created.

-ii.**Ticket Assignee** : Staff member assigned to the ticket
+**ii.
+Ticket Assignee** : Staff member assigned to the ticket

-iii.**Subscribers** : Staff members with access to Helpdesk and
+**iii.
+Subscribers** : Staff members with access to Helpdesk and

-iv.**Global list members** :  Members who will be notified of the events that occur in HelpDesk System.
+**iv.
+Global list members** :  Members who will be notified of the events that occur in HelpDesk System.

 Also they can customize the Email Signatures and titles for various events.